What is CUI? Definition, Examples, and How to Manage It

 Up until 2010, CUI wasn’t even CUI — it appeared under an assortment of previously mentioned names, like “for official use only” and “sensitive but unclassified.”
 More troubling was that no standardized guidelines existed for assessing CUI—one company could label information extremely sensitive while another could treat it as less sensitive.

-Basic CUI vs. specified CUI
+Types of CUI: Basic vs. specified

 Additional examples of CUI